treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

 ### 3. Listing of lakeFS repository uncommitted objects

-Creating special meta-ranges and ranges using branches' uncommitted data, we can leverage the already existing GC logic to quickly read all uncommitted objects in the repository.
+Expose a new API in lakeFS which writes repository uncommitted objects information into a parquet file in a dedicated path in the repository namespace

 ### Required changes by lakeFS